aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PDF to DIF via Java" h2="Convert PDF file to DIF by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate PDF to DIF conversion feature in their Java applications.
+It consists of two powerful components, Aspose.PDF for Java and Aspose.Cells for Java, which can be used to render PDF to XLSX and convert XLSX to DIF respectively.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, read, edit, convert, print, render and manipulate PDF documents without any external dependencies.
+It provides a wide range of features such as document conversion, text extraction, image extraction, form filling, document signing, annotation, and much more.
+With the help of this API, developers can easily render PDF to XLSX format.

+Aspose.Cells for Java is a Spreadsheet Programming API that enables developers to create, manipulate, convert, and print spreadsheets without any external dependencies.
+It provides a wide range of features such as document conversion, text extraction, image extraction, form filling, document signing, annotation, and much more.
+With the help of this API, developers can easily convert XLSX to DIF format.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PDF to DIF conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PDF to XLSX.
-In the second step, you can convert XLSX to DIF by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate PDF to DIF conversion feature in their Java applications in two-step process.
+Firstly, they can render PDF to XLSX by using Aspose.PDF for Java and then convert XLSX to DIF by using Aspose.Cells for Java.
+This two-step process makes it easy for developers to integrate PDF to DIF conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}